 Understanding Deutsche Bank's Unusual Options Activity

-On Monday, shares of Deutsche Bank (NYSE:DB) saw unusual options activity.
-After the option alert, the stock price moved up to $12.59.
+Deutsche Bank (NYSE:DB) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $12.38 following the option alert.

 - Option Type: SWEEP